 * Democrat-controlled House likely means no more tax cuts

 * U.S. stock futures jump after muted initial reaction

 * Futures rise: Dow 0.64 pct, S&P 0.75 pct, Nasdaq 1 pct

 By Sruthi Shankar

-Following a steep selloff in October, the S&P 500 remains down roughly 5 percent from its record high, as uncertainty about the election and fears about rising interest rates and trade wars roil stocks globally.
+Following a steep selloff in October, the S&P 500 remains down more than 5 percent from its record high, with many investors worried the market could fall further as inflation gathers steam and the Federal Reserve raises interest rates.

-Reporting by Sruthi Shankar; Editing by Arun Koyyur
+Reporting by Sruthi Shankar and Noel Randewich in San Fransisco; editing by Arun Koyyur